Categorical computation: Physical realization of a 1-functor

 \section{Physical realization of a 1-functor}

-In this section, we explain that a 1-functor can be physically realized by quantum phases of matter with topological orders, or topological orders for simplicity (see \cite{Wen19} for a review of topological orders and references therein).
+In this section, we explain that a theoretical idea of realizing a 1-functor physically by the physics of topological orders (see \cite{Wen19} for a review of topological orders and references therein).
 The first topological orders that were discovered in physics labs are in 2d (spatial dimension) fractional quantum Hall systems.
 Since this work only discusses a theoretical idea, we assume that physical materials that realize topological orders are abundant.
+Throughout this work, $n$d represents the spatial dimension.

 Consider the physical configuration of topological orders depicted in the first picture in Figure\,\ref{fig:1-functor}.
-It depicts a (potentially unstable) anomaly-free 1d (spatial dimension) topological order, together with a 0d boundary.
-By the mathematical theory of topological order (see for example \cite{KWZ15}), the 0d boundary can be mathematically described by a pair $(\CX,x)$, where $\CX$ is a finite semisimple 1-category\footnote{More precisely, $\CX$ should be a unitary 1-category.
+It depicts a (potentially unstable) anomaly-free 1d topological order, together with a 0d boundary.
+By the mathematical theory of topological order (see for example \cite{KWZ15}), the 0d boundary can be mathematically described by a pair $(\CX,x)$, where $\CX$ is a separable 1-category (i.e. a finite semisimple 1-category) \footnote{More precisely, $\CX$ should be a unitary finite semisimple 1-category.
 We hide the unitarity requirement for convenience because the unitarity is not essential in the understanding of our ideas.} and $x$ is an object in $\CX$.
-Physically, this $x$ is a particle-like defect located at the boundary.
+Physically, this $x$ is a particle-like topological defect located at the boundary, and 1-morphisms in $\CX$ can be viewed as instantons.

-By the boundary-bulk relation \cite{KWZ15,KWZ17}, the 1d topological order in the first picture in Figure\,\ref{fig:1-functor} can be described by the 1-category of 1-functors from $\CX$ to $\CX$, denoted by $\Fun(\CX,\CX)$.
+According to the boundary-bulk relation \cite{KWZ15,KWZ17}, the categorical description of the bulk is the center of that of a boundary.
+As a consequence, the 1d topological order in the first picture in Figure\,\ref{fig:1-functor} can be described by the 1-category of 1-functors from $\CX$ to $\CX$, denoted by $\Fun(\CX,\CX)$.
 Objects $\CF,\CG$ in $\Fun(\CX,\CX)$ are particle-like topological defects in this 1d topological order.
 The fusion of two such defects corresponds to the composition of two 1-functors.
 Given such a particle-like defect, say $\CF$, if we push it to the boundary, then it fuses with the boundary particle $x$ and change it to $\CF(x)$ (see Figure\,\ref{fig:1-functor}).
 In other words, a 1-functor $\CF$ can be realized by a creating a particle-like defect in the 1d topological order followed by a fusion process.
 Creating a defect in a topological order can be physically achieved by inserting an impurity.
 The whole process can be simplified to inserting an impurity in the neighborhood of the boundary.